 2) Indoor boiling- Definitely not the preferred method.
 Last year we boiled most of our sap in a roasting pan over two burners.
 It turns your house into a rainforest.
 The walls don’t like that much moisture, nor does the furniture.
 But if you don’t have any other options, it will do- just open the windows, turn on the fans, and hope for the best. 🙂 (Note: we DO bring our sap indoors to finish it when it’s close to the end.
 I just don’t recommend doing it for hours on end for weeks at a time.)

-3) Wood stove boiling- This year, my husband put together a makeshift evaporator from an old, rusty wood stove, a bit of chimney, and a big tin can for a cap.
+3) Wood stove boiling- The second year we made maple syrup, my husband put together a makeshift evaporator from an old, rusty wood stove, a bit of chimney, and a big tin can for a cap.
 We purchased two large steam pans to place directly on top of the stove to hold the syrup.
 This was MUCH better than indoor boiling, but still not extremely efficient.

 4) Cinder block evaporator- This is by far the best method we’ve used so far.
-My husband made a simple rectangle out of cinder blocks on our driveway, built a fire inside of it, and hung our steam pans (plus a roasting pan) on the edges so they are directly over the flames.
+My husband made a simple rectangle out of cinder blocks on our driveway, built a fire inside of it, and hung our steam trays on the edges so they are directly over the flames.
 We’ve been able to boil down 25 gallons of sap in an afternoon this way- not too bad for not having a real evaporator!

 Here’s the set up- my hubby builds a fire underneath, then closes the two front cinder blocks.